What is sponsorship?

 “Sponsorship is critical.
 Corporates will lose their talent.
 There is also ESG - they are being monitored on this.”

-Sponsorship approaches are not created equal.
-Interventions often default to ‘how to find a sponsor’ tips and leaders being asked to ‘cold’ sponsor someone they do not know.
+• Ad-hoc interventions default to ‘how to find a sponsor’ tips and leaders being asked to ‘cold’ sponsor someone they do not know.

 Sponsorship